Name: Jamal Abed Al-Mu’ti Hasan Zaid

 Israeli occupation authorities continue to blatantly violate international norms and conventions related to the protection of prisoners, especially sick prisoners, as the conventions guarantee the provision of necessary medical care to patients.
 Articles 76 and 92 of the Fourth Geneva Convention stipulate the right of sick detainees to receive the necessary medical care, in addition to a healthy diet and the necessity of conducting necessary medical examinations.

-The living conditions of Israeli occupation prisons are extremely ill-suited for a sick detainee who needs continuous medical care, especially in light of the outbreak of COVID-19, as the pandemic imposes additional consideration for the health status of sick prisoners, and occupation authorities and Israeli Prison Services (IPS) must take the utmost caution to prevent the infection of detainees and prisoners, especially sick prisoners as it poses an additional threat to their lies.
+The living conditions of Israeli occupation prisons are extremely ill-suited for a sick detainee who needs continuous medical care, especially in light of the outbreak of COVID-19, as the pandemic imposes additional consideration on the health status of sick prisoners, and occupation authorities and Israeli Prison Services (IPS) must take the utmost caution to prevent the infection of detainees and prisoners, especially sick prisoners as it poses an additional threat to their lies.
 In the case of the detainee Jamal, who is on dialysis, there is a real danger to his life if he is infected with the virus.

-Statistics compiled by human rights organizations indicate that the number of detainees and sick prisoners in Israeli occupation prisons is 550, which include those with chronic diseases and serious illnesses such as cancer.
+Statistics compiled by human rights organizations indicate that the number of detainees and sick prisoners in Israeli occupation prisons is 550, which includes those with chronic diseases and serious illnesses such as cancer.
 About 12 prisoners are held in Ramleh prison clinic, 6 of whom remain there permanently.

 The number of Palestinian prisoners who have died as a result of the occupation’s policy of medical negligence has reached 72 prisoners, including 4 prisoners who died in 2020 and are Daoud Al-Khatib, Noureddine Al-Barghouti, Saadi Al-Gharabli, and Kamal Abu Wa’ar.
 The most recent case is that of Palestinian prisoner Sami Al-Amour who died as a result of medical neglect on November 18, 2021.
-The Israeli occupation continues to hold the bodies of 8 Palestinian prisoners in refrigerators and secret graves and they are Anis Doula, who passed away in Askalon prison in 1980; Aziz Owaisat in 2018; Fares Baroud, Nassar Taqatqa, and Bassam Al-Sayeh, all three of whom died in 2019; Saadi Al-Garabi and Kamal Abu Wa’ar in 2020, and Sami Al-Amour in 2021; along with hundreds of prisoners who died after their release from captivity, affected by diseased they contracted inside prisons, such as the case of prisoner Hussein Maslama.
+The Israeli occupation continues to hold the bodies of 8 Palestinian prisoners in refrigerators and secret graves, and they are Anis Doula, who passed away in Askalon prison in 1980; Aziz Owaisat in 2018; Fares Baroud, Nassar Taqatqa, and Bassam Al-Sayeh, all three of whom died in 2019; Saadi Al-Garabi and Kamal Abu Wa’ar in 2020, and Sami Al-Amour in 2021; along with hundreds of prisoners who died after their release from captivity, affected by diseased they contracted inside prisons, such as the case of prisoner Hussein Maslama.